hampelm/monitor/README.md

 `node` and [`nvm`](https://github.com/creationix/nvm).

-Run `nvm install 4.3` if needed.
+Run `nvm install 4.3` if you don't have node 4.3 installed.
 That's the current version used by Lambda.

+Run `nvm use 4.3` to make sure you're on the right version.

 ## External services